 5 of the Best Exercises For Seniors

-You don’t have to follow an Iron Man training regimen to reap the health benefits of physical activity.
-Research suggests these five exercises for seniors can help maintain muscle mass, improve balance and boost the health of your heart.
+Research suggests these popular exercises for seniors can help maintain muscle mass, improve balance and boost heart health.

-Put down the runners, and lace up your dancing shoes: Believe it or not, dancing is one of the best workouts for your mind and body.
-One recent study compared the effects of dancing to walking, stretching and toning in adults aged 60 to 79.
+Put down the runners, and lace up your dancing shoes: Believe it or not, dancing is one of the best exercises for seniors when it comes to benefits for mind and body.
+One study compared the effects of dancing to walking, stretching and toning in adults aged 60 to 79.
 Over a six month period, only dancing slowed the degeneration of cerebral white matter—a process that’s associated with cognitive decline.
 The study suggested the physical, social and mental challenges of dancing (think memorizing steps!) are behind these unique benefits.
 Further research has shown that dancing can help curb anxiety and even boost happiness through social bonding.

-Dancing also counts towards the goal of 150 to 300 minutes of moderate to vigorous exercise per week, as recommended by the Canadian Physical Activity Guidelines.
+Dancing also counts towards the goal of 150 minutes of moderate to vigorous exercise per week, as recommended for adults 65 and up in the Canadian 24-Hour Movement Guidelines.
 For maximum benefits, the guidelines suggest spreading out that aerobic activity over the course of the week in at least 10 minute intervals.

 Strength training doesn’t have to involve pumping iron in a sweaty gym.
 In fact, you tackle a bodyweight exercise routine like this seven minute workout from the comfort of your own home.

-The health benefits of strength training go well beyond a beach-ready body.
+The health benefits of strength training exercises for seniors go well beyond a trimmer, more toned body.
 In fact, strength training has been shown to:

 - Strengthen bones

 - Increase muscle mass

 - Help manage chronic conditions including arthritis, back pain, obesity, heart disease, depression and diabetes